 - Is there now, or will there soon be, the need for additional suppliers, independent of ownership and/or affiliation, in order for 3rd party resin producers and/or those coming off license to obtain the materials (i.e., catalysts, supports, co-catalysts/activators, etc.) and/or process license in order to produce the resins demanded by end user applications?

-In this “select-client” assessment, TCGR proposes to document the recent changes in ownership – of production/supply capabilities and assets, process technology licensing, and intellectual property development (for future market needs) – in order to depict the current state of the competitive landscape and its strategic implications.
-The resultant study will allow current participants, as well as the industries/customers served by them, to make an independent judgement on the options going forward and what is needed in order to maintain long-term viability in these increasingly competitive times.
+In this “select-client” assessment, TCGR documents the recent changes in ownership – of production/supply capabilities and assets, process technology licensing, and intellectual property development (for future market needs) – in order to depict the current state of the competitive landscape and its strategic implications.
+The resultant study allows current participants, as well as the industries/customers served by them, to make an independent judgement on the options going forward and what is needed in order to maintain long-term viability in these increasingly competitive times.

 Polyolefin Technology Business Model